Table of Contents

-Add water to the water tank up to ‘MAX’ fill line.
+Add water to the water tank up to the ‘MAX’ fill line.
 If the LCD control center still shows the ‘ADD WATER’ indicator, check whether the water tank is properly seated in its base and connected.

 If the problem still occurs, try unclogging the needle as mentioned above.

 If the Keurig LCD Control Panel indicates ‘ADD WATER” and the light in the tank is flashing, remove the water reservoir completely and clean it thoroughly.
 Do not overfill the tank above the MAX fill line.

 Check whether the brewer is properly seated in its place and its magnet is connected to the machine.

 If nothing seems to work, call Keurig customer service.

-If all the above mentioned solutions fail, call the Keurig customer care or email Keurig’s service center.
+If all the above-mentioned solutions fail, call Keurig customer care or email Keurig’s service center.

 Check if your Keurig coffee maker is still under the warranty period.
 Provide the Keurig representative with the serial number of your brewer (generally found behind the water tank).
 If your brewer is still under warranty, Keurig will send you a brand-new brewer as a replacement.

-It is a fact that Keurig produces some of the best espresso machines on the market, however there can be times something doesn’t go right when you use it.
+It is a fact that Keurig produces some of the best coffee machines on the market, however there can be times something doesn’t go right when you use it.
 The tips we mentioned in this article are the tips and tricks that work for many people whose Keurig won’t brew, but it really depends on each particular case.

 When followed or combined precisely, these solutions might work for you as well.
-Lastly, it all comes down to trial and error method to see what works and what doesn’t.
+Lastly, it all comes down to the trial and error method to see what works and what doesn’t.
 If you have tried all the possible tricks mentioned above yet nothing seems to work, contact Keurig customer care and explain your problem.